 When Your Ex is Behind in Child Support Payments

 If you suspect that your child’s other parent is hiding income in order to minimize the amount of child support or spousal support awarded, we work with investigative specialists who will help identify those hidden assets.

-In Pennsylvania, the collection and enforcement of child support are handled by the state probation department.
-Our family lawyer Craig Kalinoski can help you enforce the required payment.
+In Pennsylvania, the state probation department handles the collection and enforcement of child support.
+Our family lawyer, Craig Kalinoski, can help you enforce the required payment.
 One way he can do so is to seek a court order for a two-week bench warrant status.
 Failure to obey this order can result in arrest.